Chisom83/Northwind_project/README.md

 #### Insights
 General Insight

-   - There is a noticeable sales trend overall.
+   - There is a downward noticeable sales trend overall.

    - From October to April, sales were high showing a peak period but from May to September, sales fluctuated and declined.
 ##### Yearly Breakdown